anhassan/Azure-CI-CD-Pipelines-and-Scripts/README.md

 # Azure-CI-CD-Pipelines-and-Scripts
-Deployment Scripts and CI/CD Pipelines in Azure
+Scripts and CI/CD Pipelines in Azure for Deployment